shyamvkansagra/slate/source/includes/_customWishlistPage.md

-emailId | string | An email Id to send the favorites to fromEmailId | string | The sender's email id / name note | string | Some personal note that needs to be sent along with the email contents hashtag | string | If collections of wishlist is used, a particular collection name that needs to be shared (optional)
+emailId | string | An email Id to send the favorites to fromEmailId | string | The sender's email id / name note | string | Some personal note that needs to be sent along with the email contents hashtag<span>optional</span> | string | If collections of wishlist is used, a particular collection name that needs to be shared

 ## Add product to cart